att/sessionOffload/openoffload/cpp/framework/doc/INSTALL_BF1.md

 $ cd firewall_offload
 $ git checkout v1.0
 ```
-The Makefile in firewall_offload/daemon needs two changes
+The Makefile in firewall_offload/daemon needs one change

-1. Add HOME=/home/ubuntu in the build.sh file in firewall_offload to point to the installed files
-2. Change line 9 of the makefile from   LIB64DIR := $(GRPC_DIR)/lib64 to LIB64DIR := $(GRPC_DIR)/lib for some reason Ubuntu does not install files in lib64
+1. Change line 9 of the makefile from   LIB64DIR := $(GRPC_DIR)/lib64 to LIB64DIR := $(GRPC_DIR)/lib for some reason Ubuntu does not install files in lib64

 build the software packages
 ```bash